-More on this topic can be found in the Processing section.
+More on this topic can be found in the Commandline exporting/processing section.

 1.5.3 Exploration and analysis

 While SFM does not provide a comprehensive toolset for exploring and analyzing the collected social media data, it provides some basic exploration and analysis tools and allows you to export social media data for use with your own tools.